 Disclosure: Some of the links you’ll encounter are affiliate links.
 If you click and buy something, I’ll get a commission.
 If you’re reading a review of some precious metals company, please understand that some of the links are affiliate links that help me pay my bills and write about what I love with no extra cost to you.
 Thank you!

-Nickel silver is a copper alloy containing approximately 60% copper, 20% nickel, and 20% zinc (proportions may vary).
+Nickel silver is a copper alloy containing approximately 60% copper, 20% nickel, and 20% zinc (exact proportions vary, but are always within range).

-Despite its name and silvery appearance, it contains no actual silver.
+Nickel silver contains no actual silver, despite its name and silvery appearance.
 Also called “German Silver,” it was perfected by German metalworkers in the early 19th century based on a Chinese alloy.

 Nickel silver is used as a cheap silver substitute in jewelry, flatware, and musical instruments.
-Nickel silver is non-magnetic but highly allergenic due to its nickel content, making it unsuitable for most commercial jewelry.
+This metal alloy is non-magnetic but highly allergenic due to its nickel content, making it unsuitable for most commercial jewelry.

-It has no precious metal value and is typically marked “EPNS” when electroplated.
+It has no precious metal value and is typically marked “EPNS” or “EPBM” when electroplated.

 Learn more about nickel silver below!